aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/optimizing-compression-settings/_index.md

 ## How to create LZMA zip archive using Aspose.Zip

-### Step 1: Initialize LZMA Compression with AES256 Encryption
+### Step 1: initialize LZMA compression with AES256 encryption

 `LzmaCompressionSettings` controls LZMA‑specific parameters such as dictionary size and fast bytes.
 `AesEncryptionSettings` provides AES‑256 encryption for the archive entries.